 - Some fishing advice from science.
 Fishermen, you must choose between higher catch rates or more humane fishing hooks because research just found those nicer circle hooks (the bottom one in that image) lower catch rates.
 Sorry.
 "Circle hooks were roughly 60 to 70 percent as effective at catching these three species as J hooks," explains researcher Paul Rudershausen.
 "The charter ocean fishing industry is economically significant in North Carolina, receiving approximately $65 million in for-hire fees in 2009.
 The concern is that circle hooks would drive down catch rates – which could result in fewer clients for North Carolina's offshore charter fishing industry."
 So what's it going to be?
 Fish torture or money?
 [NC State]

 - Lucy had some cousins.
 We're talking about Lucy the early human-relative, that was something of a half-man half-ape creature who lived 3.2 million years ago.
-Science now believe Lucy wasn't the only in-between species living around that time, based on the discovery of a foot bone.
-"The Burtele partial foot clearly shows that at 3.4 million years ago, Lucy's species, which walked upright on two legs, was not the only hominin species living in this region of Ethiopia," explained researcher Dr. Yohannes Haile-Selassie.
-"Her species co-existed with close relatives who were more adept at climbing trees, like 'Ardi's' species, Ardipithecus ramidus, which lived 4.4 million years ago," he continued.
+Science now believes Lucy wasn't the only in-between species living around that time, based on the discovery of a foot bone.
+"The Burtele partial foot clearly shows that at 3.4 million years ago, Lucy’s species, which walked upright on two legs, was not the only hominin species living in this region of Ethiopia," explains researcher Dr. Yohannes Haile-Selassie.
+"Her species co-existed with close relatives who were more adept at climbing trees, like ‘Ardi’s’ species, Ardipithecus ramidus, which lived 4.4 million years ago," she continues.
 [Cleveland Museum of Natural History]